jonnyleealas/cap-parcel-service/README.md

 Application demonstrating Event Driven Architecture(EDA) using JS/ Node.js/Socket.io

 ## Business Requirements
-As a business, our primary goal is to increase the visibility on the state of packages in the delivery process.

-We have 2 major clients for this service: Vendors and Drivers.
-Each need to have full and live visibility into the state of a package as it’s being delivered to a customer
+We will need to build a front end and a backend
 ## Architecture:

 ```